-While a growing number of people are adopting password managers to secure their digital life, there’s still some hesitation from some quarters.
-While these people are aware of the benefits of a password manager acting as a secure vault for your online credentials and other important information, there are certain myths around password managers the holds them back.
+While a growing number of people are adopting password managers to secure their digital lives, there is still hesitation from some.
+While most are aware of the benefits of a password manager acting as a secure vault for their online credentials and other important information, certain myths about password managers are holding them back.

 Myth: You can’t trust password managers